networkx/networkx/CONTRIBUTE.rst

 Pull request codes
 ------------------

-When you submit a pull request to github, github will ask you for a summary.
+When you submit a pull request to GitHub, GitHub will ask you for a summary.
 If your code is not ready to merge, but you want to get feedback, please consider using ``WIP: experimental optimization`` or similar for the title of your pull request.
 That way we will all know that it's not yet ready to merge and that